-Conservationists Jim and Jean Thomas braved the steamy jungles of Papua New Guinea to save a tree kangaroo from extinction and ended up providing water and sanitation services to over ten thousand people in one of the most remote places on earth.
+Zookeepers Jim and Jean Thomas braved the steamy jungles of Papua New Guinea to save a little known tree kangaroo from extinction.
+Only one hundred were left in the world.

 You might find it hard to believe, but some kangaroos live in trees!
 Tree kangaroos are one of the world’s best kept wildlife secrets.
 But in Papua New Guinea, they are struggling for survival: they are being hunted to extinction.
 A few years ago, the entire world population of the Tenkile, one of the rarest species, was down to just one hundred individuals.

 Jim and Jean Thomas were Australian zookeepers when they found out about the plight of the Tenkile and decided to do something to save it.
 They travelled to the remote wilds of the Torricelli Mountains in Papua New Guinea.